Eggplant Rollatini Quinoa Casserole

 But anywho, the whole idea for this casserole came after I made this cheesy quinoa mexican casserole from Nicole over at Cooking for Keeps (so good – do yourself a favor and make it).

-We are all very aware that I love love love mexican recipes and am always looking for ways to work them into my weekly meal plans.
+We are all very aware that I love mexican recipes and am always looking for ways to work them into my weekly meal plans.
 I figure though that I should at least attempt to branch out every now and then.

 Hence this casserole.
 Eggplant rollatini is totally different right!?
 So proud of myself.